kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - ✅ Moderators can delete, but not edit comments.
 - ✅ If a comment with children is deleted, the comment is marked as deleted, but not removed in the comment hierarchy.
 - ✅ Users can now add images to their posts via URLs. (but not yet edit them.)
+- ✅ Authors can now edit post images as well as text.

 ### What's *immediately* next;

-- 🔲 As a post author, I would like to be able to edit my images as well as my text.
+- 🔲 As a user *creating a community*, I would like to be able to *upload* a header image to be stored on our servers.

 ### What's next?